 Behringer engineers are true masters when it comes to making decent-sounding products with super-affordable price tags.
 The VD400 is a perfect example, as we are talking about a true analog pedal, which is designed in the manner of legendary bucket brigade units.

-Probably the biggest quality of this pedal is the easiness use.
-You will find just three knobs – Delay, Mix and Regeneration.
+Probably the biggest quality of this pedal is its ease of use.
+You will find just three knobs – Delay, Mix, and Regeneration.
 Also, there is a small modulation switch, so you can conveniently add a little bit of a chorus effect.
 The pedal is compact and will fit any pedalboard.
-Also, you can run it either on batteries or power supply.
+Also, you can run it either on batteries or a power supply.